WWE Fatal 4-Way: Preliminary matches

-Kofi Kingston retained the Intercontinental Championship.
+Kofi Kingston retained SmackDown's Intercontinental Championship.

 The event began with Kofi Kingston defending the Intercontinental Championship against Drew McIntyre.
 SmackDown General Manager Theodore Long was also in attendance near the announce table.
 The contest was even between both competitors.
 Kingston executed an S.O.S. on McIntyre for a near-fall.
 Kingston then applied a submission near the turnbuckle, but it was countered by McIntyre, who threw Kingston's legs into referee Charles Robinson, knocking him out.
 Since the referee was unable to officiate the match, McIntyre forced Long to fill in for the referee.
 When McIntyre attempted the pin, however, Long refused to count to three.
 As they argued, Matt Hardy interfered and attacked McIntyre, which allowed Kingston to perform Trouble in Paradise on McIntyre.
 Kingston then pinned McIntyre for the win and retained the title.

 The WWE Divas Championship was defended next by Eve against Alicia Fox, Maryse, and Gail Kim in a fatal four-way match.
 Eve performed a moonsault on Maryse, but her pin attempt was broken up by Fox, who threw Eve out of the ring.
-She then covered Maryse and won her first title in the WWE.
+She then covered Maryse and won her first title in WWE.

 Chris Jericho cut a promo, challenging Evan Bourne to an impromptu match.
 Jericho executed a Codebreaker on Bourne for a near-fall.
 The match ended when Bourne executed an Air Bourne on Jericho's back and pinned him for the win.